siv2r/bip-frost-signing/README.md

 Then, the signers broadcast their partial signatures to each other and run _PartialSigAgg_ to obtain the final signature.
 If all signers behaved honestly, the result passes [BIP340](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki) verification.

-Both broadcast rounds can be optimized by using an aggregator who collects all signers' nonces or partial signatures, aggregates them using _NonceAgg_ or _PartialSigAgg_, respectively, and broadcasts the aggregate result back to the signers.
-A malicious aggregator can force the signing session to fail to produce a valid Schnorr signature but cannot negatively affect the unforgeability of the scheme, i.e., even a malicious aggregator colluding with all but one signer cannot forge a signature.
+Both broadcast rounds can be optimized by using a coordinator who collects all signers' nonces or partial signatures, aggregates them using _NonceAgg_ or _PartialSigAgg_, respectively, and broadcasts the aggregate result back to the signers.
+A malicious coordinator can force the signing session to fail to produce a valid Schnorr signature but cannot negatively affect the unforgeability of the scheme, i.e., even a malicious coordinator colluding with all but one signer cannot forge a signature.

 > [!IMPORTANT]
 > The _Sign_ algorithm must **not** be executed twice with the same _secnonce_.